natir/blog/content/misassemblies-in-noisy-assemblies/index.md

 Note that for the last bullet point, if you are using quast with a reference genome, you already have, by definition, a reference genome.
 So why perform an assembly?

-The main case where we perform something like that was when we want to evaluate different assembly pipelines on the same read data set.
+The main case where we perform an assembly when a quality reference genome is already available.
+That was when we want to evaluate different assembly pipelines on the same read data set.
 To evaluate a new assembly pipeline, you have to test a different set of parameters, and evaluate the impact of adding or changing the tools that are part of it.

 Quast is a very useful tool and now they integrate many other assembly evaluating tools (BUSCO, [GeneMark](http://exon.gatech.edu/GeneMark/), [GlimmerHMM](https://doi.org/10.1093/bioinformatics/bth315), [barnap](https://github.com/tseemann/barrnap))